stanchan/clock-8001/Getting_started.md

 ### clock_cmd.sh
 For timezone, colours and flashing interval.
 The flashing is global and will affect the flashing of the colon when 8001 is paused or when the timer reaches zero.
-If set to 0 the flashing wil l be disabled.
+If set to 0 the flashing will be disabled.
 OSC feedback.
 You can redirect the feedback to desired address and port, leave this empty to get defaults.
 Default feedback is 255.255.255.255:1245